 “My older brother Sean joined up just to back me up, because I was still fighting with racist trolls back then.
 But we got around to helping out other Indigenous accounts,” he says.
 “I had 4000 followers or something, which was big back then.
 One day I thought, ‘Why should I have 4000 following me when people actually doing shit don’t have that?’”

 It was during this period that the Pearson brothers played a little-known role in advocating the eventual “act of partnership” between international surf-clothing giant Mambo and fledgling surf brand Mabo, a commercial venture by Malcolm Mabo, son of the renowned land rights campaigner Eddie Koiki Mabo.
 The 2011 brand dispute resulted in the re-release of Mambo’s 1992 “100% Mabo” t-shirt, with sale proceeds going towards kickstarting Malcolm Mabo’s new project.
 The brothers were also behind Google’s decision to alter its search algorithms to stop racist jokes appearing at the top of Aboriginal-related search results.
 “That was the first thing we did where I was like, ‘Wow.
-I can affect real-world change doing this,’” says Pearson.
+I can effect real-world change doing this,’” says Pearson.

 The idea of @IndigenousX had been on Pearson’s mind for six months before he finally, and coincidentally, launched it at a 2012 youth-led constitutional recognition conference at the National Centre for Indigenous Excellence in Redfern.
 Pearson was to speak on a panel alongside former NSW senator Aden Ridgeway and Kirstie Parker, who was editor of the Indigenous-owned newspaper, the Koori Mail.
 A room full of young future leaders had assembled to hear about media and communications campaigning strategies.
 When it was Pearson’s turn to speak, he says he threw away his talk and instead sent a sheet of paper around the room.